Introduction to Azure Active Directory Tenants

 As an educational institution, you can sign up for a free trial of Microsoft 365 Education and complete an eligibility verification wizard to purchase subscriptions at academic prices.

-When you sign up for a paid or trial subscription of Microsoft 365 Education, an Azure Active Directory (Azure AD) tenant is created as part of the underlying Office 365 services.
-Likewise, an Azure AD tenant is created when you sign up for Azure.
-You can also manually create an Azure AD tenant through the Azure portal and add Office 365 services at a later time.
+When you sign up for a paid or trial subscription of Microsoft 365 Education, a Microsoft Entra tenant is created as part of the underlying Office 365 services.
+Likewise, a Microsoft Entra tenant is created when you sign up for Azure.

 Important

-When creating an Azure AD tenant, you must specify a logical region that will determine the location of the data center.
+When creating a Microsoft Entra tenant, you must specify a logical region that will determine the location of the data center.
 This must be chosen very carefully because it cannot be changed after creation.

 For more information, see the Microsoft 365 Education deployment guide.

-The Azure AD tenant is an identity security boundary that is under the control of your organization’s IT department.
+The Microsoft Entra tenant is an identity security boundary that is under the control of your organization’s IT department.
 Within this security boundary, administration of objects (such as user objects) and configuration of tenant-wide settings are controlled by your IT administrators.

 Azure Tenant.